 When you’re a kid, you don’t really care so much about a sugar crash.
 However, as an adult, I find the desire to avoid a sugar crash is a huge motivator to avoid things that will induce it.
 As much as I enjoy Cherry Cordials in a nostalgic way, I generally avoid them just to avoid the subsequent crash.

-Chocolate Covered Cherries Recipe
+The Best Healthy Chocolate Covered Cherries Recipe

 Even though it looks elegant and impressive, this is one of the easiest recipes.
 Simply dip frozen cherries into melted dark chocolate!